Tono (singer)

 Tono (都乃) is a Japanese Actor and singer from Shizuoka.
 She sings in "Pepesale".

 Career

 On September 24, 2008, Tono made her debut as a member of the chorus unit "M".
 She sang the melody and low vocal parts.
-Her first single reached 14th on the Oricon chart.
-Her second single was 20th in Oricon chart, and her third single was 38th on Oricon.

 On May 1, 2010, she left "M" and began her solo career as R&B singer Tono (都乃).

 On April 1, 2013, she changed her solo career name to Satono.

-In 2014 she joined Pepsale, as Tono (都乃).
+In 2014, she joined Pepsale as Tono (都乃).
 She writes songs for Pepesale and for herself as Satono.
-While performing live, she began live streaming (TwitCasting and Showroom) to spread her music across the world.

 She served as swing of the Toho musical Rent (2015 Japan version).

 She mastered six-stage calligraphy, and was influenced by relatives who do Japanese flower arrangement and Japanese tea ceremonies.